Dref360/kharon/README.md

 - FastAPI: https://fastapi.tiangolo.com/
 - SQLModel: https://sqlmodel.tiangolo.com/

-Thank you for using Shared Science!
+Thank you for using Kharon!